-☐ I assume the blocks of transactions are stored distributively in the Internet and are duplicated.
-Theoretically speaking, is it possible for a block to be temporarily or permanently missing due to its holders not being online?
+I assume the blocks of transactions are stored distributively on the Internet and are duplicated.
+Theoretically speaking, can a block be temporarily or permanently missing due to its holders not being online?

-There are many many places where you can find the entire chain.
+There are many, many places where you can find the entire chain.